josephcarmack/jubilant-spoon/README.md

 ## Description:

 jubilant-spoon is a sandbox game designed to approx. real world physics in a way that enables players to lear STEM while they play.
-It uses cutting edge numerical techniques, real world data, and realistic models to simulation game events in such a way that events mimick real-life.
+It uses cutting edge numerical techniques, real world data, and realistic models to simulate game events in such a way that events mimick real-life.

 ## expectations: